 Caught in the middle is the average citizen who must determine in their own mind whether these actions constitute justice or criminality.
 Similarly, in Akudama Drive, a good-intentioned, ordinary girl calling herself Swindler is unwillingly pulled into the world of the Akudama only to find herself feeling somewhere sympathetic to this strange group of people.

 The creators said they purposefully created the unnamed Swindler as an “ordinary person” to act as a surrogate for the perspective of the audience and their reactions to the Akudama.
 As such, Swindler was purposefully given limited lines.

-Similar to Goblin Slayer, the rest of the main characters (Courier, Brawler, Hacker, Doctor, Hoodlum, Cutthroat, and Black Cat) were purposefully given generic descriptive nicknames by Kodaka.
+Similar to Goblin Slayer, the rest of the main characters (Courier, Brawler, Hacker, Doctor, Hoodlum, Cutthroat, and Black Cat) were purposefully given generic descriptive nicknames by Kodaka based on archetypes.
 This was a scriptwriting habit he’d picked up over time, but when the writer met with the producer and director they all agreed the nicknames fit the atmosphere.

 “Besides, there aren’t many animes that give such character names, and since it’s an original anime, it’s better to stand out in various ways, so I think it’s a good feature,” Tominaga said.

 Notably, the “muscle idiot” Brawler “does not realize that he is a criminal”!
 Despite Cutthroat obviously being introduced as a murderer, he has moments of childish purity.

 “Maybe the whole Akudama is pure,” Kodaka said.
 “Being honest with my feelings, I ignore the laws and rules and commit crimes.
 That is Akudama.”